THE SUBTLE ENERGY FUNDERS COLLECTIVE

 The Biofield Research Fellowship Program is an initiative of the Subtle Energy Funders Collective, a collaborative group of philanthropists who are working to scientifically validate and better understand subtle energy and biofield healing, and catalyze the adoption of evidence-based biofield therapies into mainstream healthcare, personal wellness and culture.

-Members of the Subtle Energy Funders Collective supporting the Biofield Research Fellowship Program include:
+Past and present members of the Subtle Energy Funders Collective supporting the Biofield Research Fellowship Program include:

 Emerald Gate Foundation (Jason Yotopoulos)